 Sec.
 5-45.9.
 Emergency rulemaking; Public Utilities Act.
-16

-To provide for the expeditious and timely implementation of

-this amendatory Act of the 102nd General Assembly, emergency

-rules may be adopted in accordance with Section 5-45 by the

-Illinois Commerce Commission to implement the changes made by this amendatory Act of the 102nd General Assembly to the necessary for the public interest, safety, and welfare.
+To provide for the expeditious and timely implementation of this amendatory Act of the 102nd General Assembly, emergency rules may be adopted in accordance with Section 5-45 by the Illinois Commerce Commission to implement the changes made by this amendatory Act of the 102nd General Assembly to the Public Utilities Act.
+The adoption of emergency rules authorized by Section 5-45 and this Section is deemed to be necessary for the public interest, safety, and welfare.